Governance in charities

 For all registered charities, reputation is key.
 If complaints and compliance issues aren’t dealt with swiftly and effectively, the damage can be significant and long lasting.

 Only a small proportion of registered charities ever become subject to an investigation or compliance case.
 However, in light of recent scandals the Charity Commission has outlined that it is strengthening its approach to tackling mismanagement by tightening registration, improving monitoring and increasing its number of inquiries.
-With experience in this sector, Verita is prepared to guide senior management within the sector on overcoming challenges associated with conflicts of interest, unauthorised trustee benefits and breaches of governing documents.
+With experience in this sector, Verita is prepared to guide senior management within the sector on overcoming charity governance challenges including conflicts of interest, unauthorised trustee benefits and breaches of governing documents.

 In this climate of scrutiny, it is imperative that charities take the attitude that complaints are a helpful warning sign of problems as they arise – and are seen to act on them promptly and proactively.
 This is all the more important in the case of fundraising, where a loss of public confidence will potentially have a detrimental and long-term negative impact on the level of contributions received by the charity.

-With a background in dealing with sensitive issues, Verita help charities with the most intricate of complaints issues.
+With a background in dealing with sensitive issues, Verita helps charities with the most intricate of compliance issues.
 The understanding we have gained from working with the British Council, the Arts Council, the Heritage Lottery Fund, and Sport England helps us to support charitable organisations with a variety of services.

-If you work in a charitable organisation and would like support with your challenges by understanding more in regard to Charity Governance, please contact Verita on 020 7494 5670 or [email protected].net
+If you work in a charitable organisation and would like support with your challenges by understanding more in regard to Charity Governance, please contact Verita’s founder Ed Marsden on 020 7494 5670 or via email at [email protected].